tgerbatsch/Neural_Net/README.md

 Net.weights are weights between the net, i.e. the essential information of the network

 ## Purpose
 This is mainly a fun project to understand the tensor operations inside a neural network.
-The tensor notation is the same as in the youtube video on neural networks of "3blue 1brown"
+The tensor notation is the same as in the youtube video on neural networks of "3blue 1brown".
+The main technical finding may be in the lib/net.grad() method where the gradient is calculated via backpropagation.